Jewish Heritage Tour

-Morning visit the Hassan II Grand Mosque, the highlight of Casablanca, followed by a visit to the Mellah, the Jewish quarter, with its temples and synagogues.
+Morning visit to the Hassan II Grand Mosque, the highlight of Casablanca, followed by a visit to the Mellah, the Jewish quarter, with its temples and synagogues.
 Continue on to the Museum of Moroccan Judaism displaying collections of religious books, costumes and artifacts reflecting the rich past of the Jewish civilization.

 Early afternoon depart Casablanca for Rabat via the main highway linking these two major cities.
-Upon arrival, visit Rabat’s cultural highlights: the Hassan Tower, an excellent example of the gorgeous Mauresque syle and the nearby mausoleum dedicated to Mohamed V, the founder of modern Morocco and protector of the Moroccan Jewish community during World War II.
+Upon arrival, visit Rabat’s cultural highlights: the Hassan Tower, an excellent example of the gorgeous Mauresque style and the nearby mausoleum dedicated to Mohamed V, the founder of modern Morocco and protector of the Moroccan Jewish community during World War II.

 We will also visit the Mellah with its narrow streets, colorful courtyards and beautiful synagogue.